 Always know your red line when negotiating a remote or freelance salary.

 - It’s essential to have a bottom line.
 Consider what your work is worth and don’t ever go under that amount.
-It can be tempting to offer discounts, but this tells your client that your work is worth less than someone else’s.
+It can be tempting to offer discounts.
+However, this tells your client that your work is worth less than someone else’s.

 - Use a salary calculator to determine how you might break a salary into smaller chunks.
 You can scale this method to figure out rates for larger projects.